Yews to Eucalypts

 MOSS- Mr. J. H. Moss and FAMILY wish to THANK all relatives ande friends for floral tributes, telegrams and letters, cards and personal expressions of sympathy in their recent sad bereavement.
 Would all please accept this as a personal expression of their sincere gratitude.
 Clark-road.
 Spring Vale South.

-Mary was buried at the Springvale Cemetary (Necropolis) 6 June 1939 in perpetuity.
+Mary was buried in the Catholic section lawn cemetery at the Springvale Cemetary (Necropolis) 6 June 1939 in perpetuity.
 Unmarked grave.
 Burial Site RC”A” Plot 8.
 Mary was 66 when she died.
 I’ve been to visit my great grandmother’s grave.
 It is a peaceful place.
-I imagine her life was quite a journey as she traveled many countries before settling in a home in far away Australia.
+I imagine her life was quite a journey.
+She traveled many countries.
+Eventually, she settled in a home in far away Australia.

 Mary and John